TFS 2017 | Team Services

 Server phase.
 In this phase, tasks are orchestrated by and executed on the Team Services or Team Foundation Server.
 A server phase does not require an agent or any target computers.

 By default, tasks you add to a build definition or release definition run in a single default agent phase.
-Use the Add tasks drop down list in the definition editor to specify that the tasks you add will run in a specific type of phase.
+To add tasks to a specific phase when you have more than one phase in the definition, select the target phase and then choose + Add tasks.

 TFS 2015: Features explained in this article are not available in TFS 2015.